 At any time, in any place, we can also simply call on His name.
 Romans 10:12 tells us the Lord is “rich to all who call upon Him.”
 As we call, “Oh, Lord Jesus,” we can enjoy the never-failing riches of all the Lord is to us, no matter what our circumstances are.

 We hope you’ve enjoyed this post on the spaciousness of Christ.
-We invite you to learn more by reading all of chapter 2 of The All-inclusive Christ.
-If you live in the US, you can order a copy for free here.
+We invite you to learn more by reading all of chapter 2 of The All-inclusive Christ, which you can download for free here.